gallery

 Some reference sources spell the Hawaiian name of Sesbania tomentosa with the macron kahakō over the "o" as ʻōhai; others do not.
 The Native Plants Hawaiʻi knowledgebase chooses to follow Pukui & Elbert's spelling with no kahakō as ʻohai.
 [4]

-There has been mild controversy about how long ʻohai live.
-Some put it at an estimate of 5 to 7 years or less; others have cultivated plants in excess of these years. ʻOhai at Kaʻena Point, Oʻahu, for example have been inexistence for well over a decade.
+There has been some mild controversy about how long ʻohai actually live.
+Some put it at an estimate of 5 to 7 years or even less; others have cultivated plants in excess of these years.
+Some ʻohai at Kaʻena Point, Oʻahu, for example, have been inexistence for well over decade or more.
 [David Eickhoff, Native Plants Hawaiʻi]

 Early Hawaiian Use